March TARDA Newsletter – The Timeshare Transparency Act – a Bipartisan Bill S3502

 Categories: Monthly NewslettersDecember 22, 2025

-Views: 3,510
+Views: 5,664

-The TIMESHARE TRANSPARENCY ACT has been long-awaited, offering federal oversight and other provisions for the protection of timeshare consumers.
-We know of no timeshare member or owner who has been harmed by unfair and deceptive practices that would oppose the Timeshare Transparency Act introduced by Senator John Curtis of Utah (R) and California Senator Adam Schiff (D).
-It is of note that AARP Supports the Bill, but the timeshare industry lobby, ARDA, opposes a bill that would offer consumer protection.
-Our 14 board members at TARDA are in full support of any bill that would bring greater accountability and transparency.
+The TIMESHARE TRANSPARENCY ACT offers federal oversight and other provisions for the protection of timeshare consumers.
+The bipartisan bill was introduced by Senator John Curtis of Utah (R) and co-sponsor California Senator Adam Schiff (D).
+AARP Supports the Bill.
+Our TARDA board members and volunteers are in full support of this bill.

 https://www.commerce.senate.gov/members